Art Gallery of South Australia: Governance

 Nick Mitzevich was appointed as director in July 2010, when he was hardly known in SA.
-He had grand ambitions and made a big impression in the eight years he ran AGSA.
 During this time, he acquired and commissioned works that would make an impression on the public, such as projecting an AES+F video work onto the gallery's façade during the Adelaide Fringe in 2012, and buying an entire exhibition of 16 paintings by Ben Quilty on the 130th anniversary of AGSA.
 He also hung We Are All Flesh, an epoxy resin sculpture of two headless horses by Belgian artist Berlinde De Bruyckere, from the ceiling of the gallery, which attracted much press coverage.
 His overall approach was to display contemporary works in close proximity to classics.
 Although he had a few detractors, the general opinion was that he had done a fine job at AGSA.
 His achievements included curating the highly successful 2014 Adelaide Biennial, the purchase of Camille Pissarro's Prairie à Eragny, with its million price raised from donations only.
 He also oversaw a major internal refurbishment of the gallery, introduced the Tarnanthi festival, hosted large-scale exhibitions, and greatly increased the collection of both contemporary Australian and international art.
 Annual visitor numbers increased from 480,000 in 2010 to 800,000 by the time of his departure.
 He was the first gallery director in Australia to implement a provenance project, which investigates old objects which were acquired without historical checks.

 After the departure of Mitzevich, who left to lead the National Gallery of Australia in April 2018, the first female director in the history of AGSA was appointed.
 On 22 October of that year, Australian-born Rhana Devenport started her appointment after leaving the Auckland Art Gallery, where she had been director since 2013.
-In March 2024 Devenport announced her departure after her contract ends on 7 July 2024, after serving for six years.
+In March 2024 Devenport announced that she would depart after her contract ended on 7 July 2024, having served for six years.

 In June 2024, Lisa Slade, who joined the gallery in 2011 as project curator and was appointed assistant director, artistic programs, in 2015, announced her departure from 3 July 2024, after being appointed Hugh Ramsay Chair in Australian Art History at the University of Melbourne, a position based in the Art History Program in the School of Culture and Communication.

+Current governance

+On 13 June 2025, the Governor of South Australia, Frances Adamson, and her husband Rod Bunten were named as the inaugural patrons of the gallery.
+Their main role is "advocacy on a national and international scale".

 In February 2025 Jason Smith, former director of the Geelong Gallery, Heide Museum of Modern Art, and Monash Gallery of Art, began his term as director of AGSA.

-On 13 June 2025, the Governor of South Australia, Frances Adamson, and her husband Rod Bunten were named as the inaugural patrons of the gallery.
-Their main role will be "advocacy on a national and international scale".
+He remains director as of September 2026.